h - Move cursor left

 Tab - Jump to / accept next edit suggestion

-Space + at - Toggle AI chat window
+Space + aa - Toggle AI chat window and focus

 Esc + Esc - Enter normal mode